 Welcome to our brand-new website!
 We're still working out some of the bugs and updating products and categories.
 Please bear with us, and if you have any questions or concerns please contact us via email or telephone.
-Update on Coronavirus policies
+Coronavirus policies

 Explore the world of Bobbin Lace with this book, which takes you through simple Torchon ground pieces to scarves, purse and bags.

 'Bobbin lace may look complicated when you see a pillow set up with dozens of bobbins, but it will seem far less daunting when you realise that only four bobbins (two pairs) are in use at any one time, and there are only two moves twist and cross that you can do.'